Ireland Plans To Offer Abortions For Free, As Ban Is Officially Repealed

 "I've said from the start that I don't want cost to be a barrier, because if cost is a barrier, you get into a situation where one of two things could happen: you see private clinics develop – we don't want that to happen in Ireland, we want this to be part of an integrated public health service — and secondly, you can see people having to continue to travel."

-Under the restrictive Eighth Amendment, thousands of women have traveled from Ireland to other parts of the U.K. to have abortions performed.
+Under the restrictive Eighth Amendment, thousands of women have traveled from Ireland to the U.K. to have abortions performed.
 From 2001 to 2015, the number fell by nearly 50 percent, says Ireland's office of the Health Service Executive, but Harris said in 2016 that the figure still stood at 3,265 women — and that still more had likely traveled to other European countries to seek the procedure.

 The next phase of Ireland's changing policies will see Harris submit a new law governing abortion.
 That's expected to reach the legislature in October; it could be in force by the new year.